Single-Mode vs Multimode Fiber: Differences, Uses, and How to Choose

 But when you dig deeper, their performance, cost, and use cases differ significantly.

-What Is Single-Mode Fiber?
+What Is Single-Mode Fibre?

-Single-mode fiber (SMF) uses an extremely small core—typically around 9 μm—so light travels in a single, direct path.
+Single-mode fibre (SMF) uses an extremely small core—typically around 9 μm—so light travels in a single, direct path.
 Because light doesn’t bounce around inside the core, signal loss stays very low, allowing ultra-long-distance transmission.

-Single-mode fiber is the go-to choice for:
+Single-mode fibre is the go-to choice for:

 • Long-distance telecom networks